POPELVIN/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-chmod 007 hello	Write a script that sets the permission to the file hello as follows:
 9-chmod 753 hello	Write a script that sets the mode of the file hello to this:
 10-chmod --reference=olleh hello	Write a script that sets the mode of the file hello the same as olleh’s mode.
+11-chmod -R +111 */	Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.